gkoh/furble/README.md

 My search concluded with the [M5StickC](https://m5stack.com/products/stick-c) from [M5Stack](https://m5stack.com).
+The M5StickC has since been EOL and replaced with the [M5StickC Plus](https://shop.m5stack.com/collections/stick-series/products/m5stickc-plus-esp32-pico-mini-iot-development-kit).

 The M5StickC is an ESP32 based mini-IoT development kit which covered all of the requirements (and more).
 At time of writing, M5Stack sell the M5StickC for US$9.95.
+The M5StickC Plus sells for US$19.95.

 ### Software